JSuder-xx/elm-ra/README.md

   - indexedBy is [fromListBy](https://package.elm-lang.org/packages/elm-community/dict-extra/2.4.0/Dict-Extra#fromListBy)
   - countBy is one List.map away from [frequencies](https://package.elm-lang.org/packages/elm-community/dict-extra/2.4.0/Dict-Extra#frequencies)

-## Object Meta-Programming
+### Object Meta-Programming

 RamdaJS features a number of functions to manipulate JavaScript objects.
 The closest equivalent in Elm would be Dict which already features all of the necessary functions either through Core or Dict.Extra.
 Further, Dict is not the same as Record and has a number of tradeoffs when compared to Records

-- lose of explicit type contract
+- Loss of explicit type contract
-  - requiring neurotic optionality checks (i.e. Dict.get returns a Maybe)
+  - Requiring neurotic optionality checks (i.e. Dict.get returns a Maybe)
-- a Dict can only hold values of a single type while a Record may feature a different type for each field.
+- A Dict can only hold values of a single type while a Record may feature a different type for each field.

 ### Relating to Optics (Lens)